 Here’s the answer(s):

-There is a new initiative for a shuttle that would take you to two UNESCO World heritage sites in one day from Sofia – Rila Monastery and Boyana Church.
+Since there is no public bus available, the most common option to get to the Rila Monastary is Traventuria’s daily shuttle bus.
+The good thing about this particular option is that it also takes you to the Boyana Church in the outskirts of Sofia.
+This way you get to see two UNESCO World heritage sites in one day – Rila Monastery and Boyana Church.
 Definitely worth it if you are here for short time.
-The price is 30 EUR per person return ticket.
+Otherwise, most visitors usually don’t visit the Boyana Church at all, as it is too far away from Sofia’s city center.
+That will cost you 30 EUR per person.
 Prices could vary depending on the season.
-Advance booking is required – click here.
+Advance booking is required – book your spot here.

 As far as we know, our friends at Hostel Mostel also organize a minibus to Rila Monastery.
 The requirement is that there are at least 3 travellers.
 It would take you back around 17:00-18:00.
 For more information, please contact the hostel.